Zaki-1052/Yeast_MSA/results/new_regulatory_analysis/implementation_progress.md

 - Create Four-Zone Integration Analysis
 - Develop Visualization and Reporting System

-## Resolution for Treatment-Specific Analysis

-To properly run the treatment-specific analysis:

-1. **Data Requirement**: We need the full variant dataset that includes the actual treatment samples (WT-37, WTA, CAS, STC), not just controls.

-2. **Data Source**: This dataset should be available in the project at `/results/gene_variants_expanded/all_gene_variants.tsv`, but the test sample we used might have had limited data.

-3. **Verification**: The next step would be to verify the full dataset contains the expected treatment samples before continuing the implementation.

-4. **Script Modification**: The current implementation is robust and will work properly with a complete dataset, requiring no changes to the script itself.

 ## Conclusion

-The implementation of the new regulatory analysis framework is proceeding according to plan, with three of the ten components now implemented.
-The core functionality is in place, and the remaining components can build upon this foundation.
+The implementation of the new regulatory analysis framework is proceeding according to plan, with the first three components now successfully implemented.
+The fixed variant calling has significantly improved the quality and completeness of the analysis, providing a more accurate picture of regulatory patterns across different treatments.

-The key issue identified is not with the implementation but with the test dataset used.
-With access to the full dataset containing both treatment and control samples, the treatment-specific regulatory pattern analysis would provide valuable insights into the adaptive mechanisms of yeast under different environmental conditions.
+The analysis now reveals consistent regulatory patterns across all treatment conditions (WT-37, WTA, CAS, STC), with a focus on core promoter regions.
+This suggests that adaptation to different environmental stresses involves similar regulatory mechanisms despite different selective pressures.

-To proceed, we should:
+To proceed, we will:
-1. Verify the full variant dataset contains all required sample types
-2. Run the existing scripts with the full dataset
-3. Continue implementing the remaining components
+1. Continue implementing the remaining components
+2. Integrate the treatment-specific findings with the other analysis modules
+3. Expand the analysis to examine ERG-OSH regulatory relationships
+4. Develop a comprehensive regulatory impact scoring system

-This will ensure a comprehensive and biologically relevant analysis of the regulatory patterns in the Yeast MSA project.
+These steps will ensure a thorough and biologically relevant analysis of the regulatory patterns in the Yeast MSA project, providing valuable insights into the adaptive mechanisms of yeast under different environmental conditions.